 One of the most popular things to see while in Milan is of course The Last Supper.
 Today it commands a great price as part of a combined tour and can unfortunately be overbooked.
-To preserve and protect this world known artwork, entry has been restricted to only 25 people every 15 minutes!
-Located in the Santa Maria delle Grazie in it's original place, on the wall of the dinning room of the former Dominican convent in central Milan.
+To preserve and protect this world-known artwork, the entry has been restricted to only 25 people every 15 minutes!
+Located in the Santa Maria delle Grazie in its original place, on the wall of the dining room of the former Dominican convent in central Milan.
 Painted between 1494-1498 it represents the last dinner between Jesus and his disciples.
-Did you know the tickets are released months in advance and are free the first Sunday of every month!
+Did you know the tickets are released months in advance and are free on the first Sunday of every month?
 There are currently tickets available for November and are only 10 euros + 2 euro booking fee.
 You can also add on either the guided tour at 3.50 euros or an audio guide.

 Musee le Monde de Leonardo